Comparing Different Load Balancers? Get our free guide

 There is a lovely open source project on GitHub called Polaris-GSLB, you can find out more about it here : https://github.com/polaris-gslb/polaris-gslb/wiki/Overview

-It allows us to perform health checks to test availability, define topologies to serve up local results for local clients and perform load balancing of up to 32 endpoints!
+It allows us to perform health checks to test availability, define topologies to serve up local results for local clients and perform load balancing across multiple sites!

 Let’s have a look at the config required for our above scenario :